Chester FC: Neil Young will not settle for Conference survival

-The club, which was formed when Chester City were wound up in 2010, won the Conference North title on Saturday.
+The club, which was formed when Chester City were wound up in 2010,

 Young told BBC Radio Merseyside: "The realisation is that we've got to try and stay in the league and I believe the players we've got can do that.

 "But I'm not one for consolidation and I never have been."